(Adopted August 2014; updated August 2021)

 1. Ensure there is a substantial reduction in the proportion of the population with gambling problems, by:

-a.
-Poker machines set at a $1 bet limit per spin, $20 machine load up limits, $500 jackpot limits, as recommended by the Productivity Commission;
+1.2.
+Setting a $1 bet limit per spin, $20 machine load up limits, and $500 jackpot limits on poker machines, as recommended by the Productivity Commission;

-c.
-Capping cash winnings payable by machine at $100, and winnings payable by a cashier at $250, with additional winnings being payable only by cheque;
+1.4.
+Capping winnings payable by a cashier at $250, with additional winnings being payable only by cheque;

-e.
-Ban incentives to gamble, including free food and drink.
+1.6.
+Banning incentives to gamble, including the provision of free food and drink;

-2. Is a systematic reduction in revenue derived from gambling, with set goals over time.
+2. Ensure there is a systematic reduction in revenue derived from gambling, with set goals over time.

 3. Introduce evidence based harm minimization and product safety measures to reduce the development of problem gambling and to assist gamblers to limit their expenditure.